 Lead paint rules for landlords and tenants

 In New Hampshire, if a child under age six has a blood test that shows a lead level of 10mcg/dL or higher, the state conducts an investigation to find the source of the lead poisoning.
 That investigation includes any rental property where the child lives.
 If that rental property has lead paint, the state may order the landlord to complete lead hazard reduction.

 During the lead hazard reduction the landlord may ask the tenants to temporarily move to a new location, at the landlord’s expense.
-The New Hampshire Legislature is considering a bill – SB 247 – that would make various changes to the laws around lead poisoning.
-For example, the bill would provide some state funding for landlords to complete lead hazard reduction, but it would also require landlords to more proactively address lead contamination.
+The governor signed into law SB 247 that made various changes to the laws around lead poisoning.
+For example, it provides some state funding for landlords to complete lead hazard reduction, but it also requires landlords to more proactively address lead contamination.